avani17101/avani17101.github.io/_pages/about.md

 Hi, I’m Avani Gupta.

-I take inspiration from human learning to build autonomous systems.
-My research aim is to build efficient (both sample-efficient and generalizable), interpretable, and aligned autonomous systems.
-I want to solve problems to make this world a better place for everyone and advance human understanding and knowledge.
-To this end, I look to contribute to the development of transparent, interpretable, and safe AI to ensure we move towards a harmonious future.
+I draw inspiration from human learning to build AI systems that are efficient (both sample-efficient and generalizable), interpretable, and aligned.
+My research explores how abstract conceptual knowledge and social learning, two foundations of human intelligence, can be translated into autonomous agents.

-I aim to contribute to this beatiful world in the best ways I can.
-Apart from work, I am a fitness freak and try to do regular gym.
-In my free time, you would find me reading philosophy, scientific studies, and watching documentaries/series.
-I get "in the zone" or flow state while jotting new research ideas, performing kathak (in my room currently :p), and while drawing and painting.
+Currently, I am working as an AI Engineer in MBZUAI Research Office, where I translate industry problems into academic research, bridging my industry experience with academic research rigor.
+I'm working with Prof. Abdalla Swikir on multi-agent reinforcement learning, aiming to induce emergent pro-social behaviors in autonomous agents.

 Here is my CV if you need one:
 <a href="{{ '/files/Avani_Gupta_Research_Resume.pdf' | relative_url }}" class="btn btn--large" target="_blank">Curriculum Vitae</a>

-Here is a summary of my work experiences and research so far:
+Research Journey:

-I officially started my research journey from the Centre for Visual Information Technology (CVIT), where I was fortunate to work with Prof. P. J. Narayanan on interpretable-human-centered concepts for model evaluation and training.
+I began my research at the Centre for Visual Information Technology (CVIT) where I was fortunate to work with my advisor Prof. P. J. Narayanan on interpretable concept-based learning for model evaluation and training.
+During my internships at IBM Research, I worked with Dr. Renuka Sindhgatta on business process automation, where I used reinforcement learning to model next-best-action recommendations for complex organizational processes.

-I was also fortunate to work with Dr. Renuka Sindhgatta on real-world problems in business process automations during my internships at IBM Research.
-I combined my theoretical knowledge of reinforcement learning and interpretability to model next-best-action for business processes involving KPIs optimisations and organisational processes error handling.
+In my industry research roles, I worked across the full LLM training lifecycle in the clinical domain and code/tools-specific LLMs.
+I emphasised transparency and trust in my works: from analysing the embeddings of my trained foundation models for coherence to open-source releases like Med42 (70B clinical LLM) and papers on our work.

-In my industry research roles, I worked on the full LLM training lifecycle in the clinical domain and code/tools-specific LLMs.
-I emphasised transparency and trust in my works: from analysing the patient embeddings of my trained foundation models for clinical coherence to open-source releases and papers on our work.
-I am also grateful to have been given the opportunity to work on real-world problems involving AI Assistants in several use cases, like information retrieval, marketing content generation, and voice call analysis.
-I ensured the safety of my deployed agents with content moderation and jailbreak attempt prevention modules.
+I also built production AI assistants serving thousands of users, ensuring safety through custom moderation and jailbreak prevention.

-Currently, I am working at MBZUAI, Abu Dhabi, as an AI Engineer, where I translate real-world use cases from stakeholders to academic problem statements, bridging my industry experience with academic research rigor.
-I am interested in continuously improving AI and, at the courtesy of MBZUAI, am working with Prof. Abdalla Swikir on research in multi-agent reinforcement learning, where I aim to induce emergent behaviours for pro-social values in agents.
+Outside of research, I maintain an active lifestyle with regular workouts and enjoy reading philosophy, scientific literature, and watching documentaries.
+I find flow states (or in the "zone" states) while jotting down new research ideas, practicing Kathak, and creating fine-arts (like sketching and drawing).

 ---